 This look happened quite naturally, without any planning on my part.
 Remember that I am still searching for that elusive style as an artist.
 What will define my work is still to be seen.
 I don't think I have found it yet.

 Below is a photo I found on Pinterest which served as the inspiration for this portrait.

 I tried a new product which I have had in my art room for almost a year: I used a palette knife to add Pearl Mica Flakes (small) by Golden in Flossie’s hat.

 The last photo is a close-up of the mica flakes but it doesn’t show the lovely sparkles and texture created with this product.

-In the end, "Flossie" is the result of this particular journey, this one exploration.
-She is my first vintage portrait on canvas.
+In the end, “Flossie” is the result of this particular journey, this one exploration.
+She is my first vintage portrait on canvas but she isn’t my last.
 As well, she is the first work of art I would actually hang on the wall in my home.

 I am finally starting to think of myself as an artist, an explorer of sorts.
 I really feel that this is the best definition of an artist: an explorer.